PeterMulhair/HbxFinder/README.md

 ```

-This produces an output file for each homeobox gene which is parsed in Step 2.
+This produces an output file for each homeobox gene class which is parsed in Step 2.

 ### Step 2: Run	second more sensitive sequence similarity search with MMseqs